ngocnhan-tran1996/ngocnhan-tran1996/README.md

 <h1 align="center">Hi 👋, I'm Ngoc Nhan</h1>

 <p>
 I have worked as Java developer role for 4 years.
 I want to become a Software Architecture in the future.
 But this way is so not easy, I lack of necessary knowledge and architecture.
-So I have improved my skills, both technique and English.
+So I have to improve my skills, both technique and English.
 </p>

 <h2 align="center">Java Developer</h2>